cloudflare/cloudflare-docs/content/cloudflare-for-saas/_index.md

 {{<render file="_ssl-for-saas-definition.md">}} <br>

 For example, a customer may want to use their vanity domain `app.customer.com` to point to an application hosted on your Cloudflare zone `service.saas.com`.
+As a SaaS provider, you can not only manage custom hostnames but also increase security, performance, and reliability for your end customer through Clooudflare products.

 ## Benefits

-When you use Cloudflare for SaaS, it helps you:
+When you use Cloudflare for SaaS, it helps you to:

-*   Efficiently manage the entire SSL lifecycle, including initial issuance and renewal.
+*   Provide custom domain support.
-*   Offer a branded visitor experience, leading to increased trust.
+*   Keep your customers' traffic encrypted.
-*   Improve SEO rankings.
+*   Keep your customers online.
-*   Increase site speed via HTTP/2.
+*   Facilitate fast load times of your customers' domains.

 ## Limitations